smittyfest/SICP/README.md

 SICP
 ====

-Working through "Structure and Interpretation of Computer Programs"
+Working, experimenting, and hacking through "Structure and Interpretation of Computer Programs" by Harold Abelson and Gerald Jay Sussman with Julie Sussman.